-This BLOG On Mortgage Approval Without Real Estate Purchase Contract Was UPDATED On August 21, 2017
+This BLOG On Mortgage Approval Without Real Estate Purchase Contract Was UPDATED And PUBLISHED On November 20th, 2020

 The first step in buying a new home is getting qualified and pre-approved by a loan officer.

 - Many lenders now offer Mortgage Approval Without Real Estate Purchase Contract